But it isn't. Meet a Spanish designer's "what if" Tesla hypercar...

 You are here

 For:Gorgeous but fairly subtle styling, glorious noise.
 The V12 option

 Against:Steering judder and kickback, feels a touch heavy

 What is it?

-Aston’s smallest sports car (the Cygnet city car can be ignored here), the Vantage is a similar size to Porsche’s iconic 911, so not quite as wide or unwieldy as larger supercars.
+Aston’s smallest sports car, the Vantage is a similar size to Porsche’s iconic 911, so not quite as wide or unwieldy as larger supercars.
 Gently revised since launch in 2005, it remains one of the best-looking vehicles on the road – a testament to Aston’s ability to create genuinely timeless classic design.
-It’s not exactly a cheap option, with the basic 420bhp, 0–62mph in 4.7, 4.7-litre V8 listing at just over £90k, but you do get a sense that you’re in a ‘proper’ 180mph Aston Martin, with all the pub bragging rights that entails.
+It’s not exactly a cheap option, with the basic 420bhp, 0–62mph in 4.7, 4.7-litre V8 listing at over £90k, but you do get a sense that you’re in a ‘proper’ 180mph Aston Martin, with all the pub bragging rights that entails.